prechelt/typecheck-decorator/README.md

 but actually Python is doing shiploads of similar things all the time.

-There are essentially only two cases where execution time might become a real issue:
+There are essentially two cases where execution time will become a real issue:
 - An annotation on a trivial function that is being called frequently in a tight loop.